 Robben Island Tips:

-- Book your tour online ahead of time and at the beginning of your trip.
+- Do you need to book Robben island in advance?
+Yes, I would advise booking your tour online ahead of time and at the beginning of your trip and Skip the Line.
 Weather and demand can alter the tour operations since you are taking a ferry out to the former prison island.
 We were very lucky that we were in Cape Town for almost 2 weeks and were able to squeeze this in.
 Do not just show up and think you will be able to take the tour that day, you need to pre-book in advance.

 - If you buy tickets at the museum you will need your passports to show for ID.